 This meal is my family's most favorite dinner ever!
 We instantly fell in love with this dish when we were visiting family in Vail and went to a German restaurant there.
 We loved the Schnitzel, with the Spaetzle and red cabbage.
 The flavors are amazing together and it is the ultimate comfort food dinner!
-Since we have no German restaurants in Chester County, Pennsylvania, I was determined to learn how to perfect our favorite dinner!
-And honestly, there is nothing better than this Oktoberfest feast.
+Since we have no German restaurants in Chester County, Pennsylvania, I was determined to learn how to master our favorite dinner at home!
+Honestly, there is nothing better than this Oktoberfest feast.
 We love it all year long!

 Pound out the pork chops as thin as you can.
 I like to do this in a ziploc bag to make it less messy.

 Fill 3 shallow dishes.
 One with flour, another with eggs and the third with bread crumbs.